Lost and found dogs and cats

 We check:

-• registration discs and id tags
+• registration discs and ID tags

 • microchip number, and search all national microchip databases for owner contact information